 “See?”
 Quinn wondered gleefully.
 “Didn’t I tell you she was sharp as a pencil?”

 “The Joker doesn’t take bad news well,” Ivy said regretfully.
-“Indirectly seemed the best way to break it to him.”
+“Indirectly seemed the best way to break it to her.”

 “Normally I’d say dumping someone by newspaper in another city is about the tackiest way I can think of to end a relationship, but in this case I approve.”
 Lois stopped walking entirely.
 “And you want me, specifically, because I’m Superman’s friend and you think the Joker won’t try to retaliate against me for writing the story.”